 Clipping path and image masking are both useful image editing techniques to help you isolate a subject from a background.
 The main difference for clipping path vs. masking is how you isolate the subject.

-Let's take a look at the breakdown for clipping path vs. masking and which tasks each photo editing technique is best suited for.
+Clipping path and image masking are two techniques that help achieve this.
+But what are the differences between the two?
+Let's look at the breakdown for clipping path vs. masking and which tasks each photo editing technique is best suited for.

 What is a clipping path?

 Like image masking, clipping path is an image editing technique that allows you to remove the background from an image.
-You can create a clipping path using the pen tool in Photoshop and then selecting paths that form a closed vector shape to separate a part of the image.
-Everything inside the path will be selected, and anything outside of the path will be left over.
+You can create a clipping path using the Pen tool in Adobe Photoshop and then selecting paths that form a closed vector shape to separate a part of the image.
+Everything inside the path will be selected, and anything outside will be left over.

-Clipping path is generally used when the subject of the image has straightforward edges—think boxes, simple accessories, ornaments, etc.
+Clipping path is generally used when the subject of the image has straightforward edges—think boxes, electronics, simple accessories or garments, ornaments, etc.

 You want your product photos to stand out—in a good way—so you definitely want to consider working with a professional for these types of edits.
-To give you an idea of the level of detail involved, we zoom into images sometimes as much as 200% so we can get as close to the edge as possible.
+To give you an idea of the level of detail involved, we zoom into images sometimes as much as 200% to get as close to the edge as possible.

 Types of clipping paths

-Clipping paths don’t sound too complicated, but there are a few different types of clipping paths:
+Clipping paths aren’t too complicated, but there are a few different types of clipping paths:

 Single-layer clipping path